AdobeDocs/experience-manager-65.en/help/sites-authoring/responsive-layout.md

 >
 >As a layout container is a paragraph system, deleting the component will delete both the layout grid and all the components (and their content) held within the container.

-1. If you mouseover or tap the grid placeholder, the action menu is displayed.
+1. If you mouseover or select the grid placeholder, the action menu is displayed.

    ![screen_shot_2018-03-23at085357](assets/screen_shot_2018-03-23at085357.png)